Puspamraj/News_Pushpam/README.md

 Features:-

 Fetch and display the latest news headlines from a news API.
-View article details, including title, description, and an image.
-Display likes and comments for each article fetched from a mock API.
-Open full articles in Safari using SFSafariViewController.
-Responsive UI with smooth data binding and table view updates.

 Technologies Used:-
 Language: Swift
 UI Framework: UIKit